XiaofanHuCoding/Dataquest_Project/README.md

 - The goal of this project is to build fast queries on a csv.
 Thus, the owner of the database can quickly access the information he/she needs.
 After this project, the owner is able to do the following things faster:
   1) Access laptop information by type laptop ID.
   2) Output all the laptops under a certain price (inclusive).

+### 8. Analyzing NYC High School Data
+- This is a guided project from Data Scientist in Python path, step 2, Data Cleaning Project Walkthrough.
+- The goal of this project is to learn to clean a dataset which is very complex.
+- Started the project, but haven't finished it.